 The safety and welfare of student riders will be the first consideration in all matters pertaining to transportation.
 Safety precautions will include the following:

-1. Children will be instructed as to the proper procedure for boarding and exiting from a school bus and in proper and safe conduct while aboard.
+1. Students will be instructed as to the proper procedure for boarding and exiting from a school bus and in proper and safe conduct while aboard.

 2. Emergency evacuation drills will be conducted at least twice a year to acquaint student riders with procedures in emergency situations.

-3. All vehicles used to transport children will be inspected periodically for conformance with state and federal safety requirements.
+3. All vehicles used to transport students will be inspected periodically for conformance with state and federal safety requirements.

 4. Classroom instruction on school bus safety will be provided.